storj-thirdparty/nextcloud-app/README.md

 ## Prerequisites

-Currently only works on x64.
+Currently only works on x64 Linux.
+ARM64 support is coming.

 The PHP installation should have the FFI extension loaded and enabled unconditionally in php.ini: